MadhavKauntia/my-notes/books/designing-data-intensive-applications.md

 To define what it means for an algorithm to be correct, we can describe its properties.
 It is worth distinguishing between two different kinds of
 properties: safety and liveness properties.
 Safety is often informally defined as _nothing bad happens_, and liveness as _something good eventually happens_.

+## Consistency and Consensus

+### Consistency Guarantees

+Most replicated databases provide at least _eventual consistency_, which means that if you stop writing to the database and wait for some unspecified length of time, then eventually all read requests will return the same value

+However, this is a very weak guarantee—it doesn’t say anything about when the replicas will converge.
+Until the time of convergence, reads could return anything or nothing.

+Systems with stronger guarantees may have worse performance or be less fault-tolerant than systems with weaker guarantees.
+Nevertheless, stronger guarantees can be appealing because they are easier to use correctly.

+### Linearizability

+The idea behind _linearizability_ is that things would become a lot less confusing if the database could give the illusion that there is only one replica (only one copy of the data).
+Then every client would have the same view of the data, and you wouldn’t have to worry about replication lag.
+With this guarantee, even though there may be multiple replicas in reality, the application does not need to worry about them.

+In a linearizable system, as soon as one client successfully completes a write, all clients reading from the database must be able to see the value just written.
+Maintaining the illusion of a single copy of the data means guaranteeing that the value read is the most recent, up-to-date value, and doesn’t come from a stale cache or replica.
+In other words, linearizability is a _recency guarantee_.

+#### What Makes a System Linearizable?

+It is possible (though computationally expensive) to test whether a system’s behavior is linearizable by recording the timings of all requests and responses, and checking whether they can be arranged into a valid sequential order.

+#### Relying on Linearizability

+- **Locking and leader election**: A system that uses single-leader replication needs to ensure that there is indeed only one leader, not several (split brain).
+One way of electing a leader is to use a lock: every node that starts up tries to acquire the lock, and the one that succeeds becomes the leader.
+No matter how this lock is implemented, it must be linearizable: all nodes must agree which node owns the lock; otherwise it is useless.

+- **Constraints and uniqueness guarantees**: Uniqueness constraints are common in databases: for example, a username or email address must uniquely identify one user, and in a file storage service there cannot be two files with the same path and filename.
+If you want to enforce this constraint as the data is written (such that if two people try to concurrently create a user or a file with the same name, one of them will be returned an error), you need linearizability.

+#### Implementing Linearizable Systems

+Let’s revisit the replication methods, and compare whether they can be made linearizable:

+- **Single-leader replication _(potentially linearizable)_**: If you make reads from the leader, or from synchronously updated followers, they have the potential to be linearizable.
+Using the leader for reads relies on the assumption that you know for sure who the leader is.

+- **Consensus algortithm _(linearizable)_**: Consensus protocols contain measures to prevent split brain and stale replicas.
+Thanks to these details, consensus algorithms can implement linearizable storage safely.

+- **Multi-leader replication _(not linearizable)_**: Systems with multi-leader replication are generally not linearizable, because they concurrently process writes on multiple nodes and asynchronously replicate them to other nodes.
+For this reason, they can produce conflicting writes that require resolution.

+- **Leaderless replication _(probably not linearizable)_**: For systems with leaderless replication, people sometimes claim that you can obtain “strong consistency” by requiring quorum reads and writes (w + r > n).
+Depending on the exact configuration of the quorums, and depending on how you define strong consistency, this is not quite true.

+#### The Cost of Linearizability

+- If your application _requires_ linearizability, and some replicas are disconnected from the other replicas due to a network problem, then some replicas cannot process requests while they are disconnected: they must either wait until the network problem is fixed, or return an error (either way, they become unavailable).
+- If your application _does not require_ linearizability, then it can be written in a way that each replica can process requests independently, even if it is disconnected from other replicas (e.g., multi-leader).
+In this case, the application can remain available in the face of a network problem, but its behavior is not linearizable.

+Thus, applications that don’t require linearizability can be more tolerant of network problems.
+This insight is popularly known as the _CAP theorem_.